by Andrew Louw – DA Premier Candidate

 Error!
 Filename not specified.

-The Democratic Alliance in the Northern Cape is calling on COGHSTA MEC, Bentley Vass to urgently address the mismanagement of RDP houses by Siyathemba municipality.
+The Democratic Alliance in the Northern Cape has called on MEC of COGHSTA, Bentley Vass, to urgently intervene in the Kamiesberg water crisis.

 DA Premier Candidate